Skip to content

 Lifecycle Hooks

 Lifecycle hooks let modules run code at specific points during the application lifecycle.
-Stratal provides two hooks: one that fires after module initialization and one that fires during shutdown.
+Stratal provides two module hooks: one that fires after module initialization and one that fires during shutdown.
+Individual providers can also opt into automatic cleanup by implementing a disposal hook.

 The OnInitialize interface defines an onInitialize() method that runs after all of a module’s providers have been registered in the DI container.
 Implement it directly on your module class: